michalsta/wnet/README.md

 Wasserstein Network (wnet) is a Python/C++ library for working with Wasserstein distances.
 It uses the Min Cost Flow algorithm as implemented by the [LEMON library](https://lemon.cs.elte.hu/trac/lemon), and exposes this functionality to Python via the [pylmcf module](https://github.com/michalsta/pylmcf), enabling efficient computation and manipulation of Wasserstein distances between multidimensional distributions.

 ## Features
-- Wasserstein and Truncated Wasserstein distance calculations
+- Wasserstein and Truncated Wasserstein distance calculations between multidimensional distributions
-- Calculation of der
+- Calculation of derivatives with respect to deltas in flow or position (in progress)
 - Python and C++ integration

 ## Installation